Chapter 1: It’s one bombshell after the other.

 Tobias could have been surprised but he wasn’t.
 “You know, you’ve always driven me up the wall ... now we’re just gonna make it official.”

-Tobias was shocked at that.
+Tobias was shocked at the idea that Jethro was willing to come to the FBI.
 “You retired and got shot the last time you consulted.”

 Gibbs rolled his eyes.
 “You’re my guide and we both know it.
 There is no way you want to quit and besides, this way we can keep an eye on the kids.”